syncfusion-content/blazor-docs/blazor/maps/how-to/display-geometry-shapes-in-bing-maps.md

 }
 ```

-> Specify the Bing Maps key in the `Key` property.
+> Specify the Bing Maps key in the above link passed in the `GetBingUrlTemplate` method.

 ![Bing Maps](../images/bingmap.PNG)